NillionNetwork/nada-numpy/examples/broadcasting/README.md

 That said, the Nillion team is working around the clock to push the boundaries of this technology and bring the potential of blind computing to reality 🚀

+👉 This example has been tested on local devnet with arrays of up to 1000 elements.

 ## ➡️ Stay in touch
 If you want to get involved in the blind computing community and be the first to know all big updates, join our Discord